 Award-winning presenter and journalist Lydia Hislop has been an integral part of the Racing TV team since 2004 and Lydia's Road To Cheltenham series has become essential reading and viewing for all jump racing fans.

 London-born Paul Mulrennan joined Racing TV as an ambassador in 2015 – a year after he completed his maiden century of winners.
 Based in Yorkshire, Paul has forged a strong alliance with the likes of Michael Dods, Bryan Smart, Kevin Ryan, Mark Johnston and Paul Midgley and notched his maiden Group One success via Mecca's Angel in the Coolmore Nunthorpe Stakes at York.

 Originally from Colts Neck in New Jersey, a stone’s throw from Monmouth Park Racetrack, Rachel spent six years working in betting PR at Churchill Downs, the home of the Kentucky Derby, before moving to the UK in 2011.
 She is a regular presenter on Racing TV.

-Ruby Walsh is one of the most consummate riders of his generation.
-Having persistently bounced back from serious injuries to prove himself to be better than ever, he has become one of the greatest jump jockeys in the history of jump racing and has translated his expertise across to a successful new career as a racing pundit and presenter.
+Ruby Walsh is one of the most iconic jockeys of his generation.
+Having persistently bounced back from serious injuries to keep partnering big-race winners, he became one of the greatest riders in the history of jump racing and has translated his expertise across to a successful new career as a racing pundit and presenter.